HeliumEdu/deploy/README.md

 vagrant halt
 ```

+## Offline Development

+If you would like to develop using Vagrant fully offline (after the initial provision), the following environment variables should be disabled:

+* PROJECT_DISABLE_EMAILS

 ## Deployment

 The Ansible scripts in this repository, which are used for configuring Vagrant, can also be used to deploy to various other environments.
 The